GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-4/genesis-4.englishNatural.md

-And the human knew Living (Eve) his woman, and she conceived and bore Acquired (Cain), and said, "I have acquired a man with He-Who-Is."
+And the Earth (Adam) knew Living (Eve) his woman, and she conceived and bore Acquired (Cain), and said, "I have acquired a man with He-Who-Is."

 And she added to her birthing, his brother Vapor (Abel).
-And Vapor (Abel) was a shepherd of flock, and Acquired (Cain) was a servant of soil.
+And Vapor (Abel) was a shepherd of flock, and Acquired (Cain) was a servant of earth.

 And it was from the end of days;
-And Acquired (Cain) brought from the fruit of the soil, an offering to He-Who-Is.
+And Acquired (Cain) brought from the fruit of the earth, an offering to He-Who-Is.

 And Vapor (Abel), he brought also,